huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number metatileId: id of target metatile
    :param number behavior: the behavior

+.. js:function:: map.getMetatileAttributes(metatileId)

+   Gets the raw attributes value for the specified metatile.

+   :param number metatileId: id of target metatile
+   :returns number: the raw attributes value

+.. js:function:: map.setMetatileAttributes(metatileId, attributes)

+   Sets the raw attributes value for the specified metatile.

+   **Warning:** This function writes directly to the tileset.
+There is no undo for this.
+Porymap will not limit the value of existing attributes to their usual range.

+   :param number metatileId: id of target metatile
+   :param number attributes: the raw attributes value

 .. js:function:: map.getMetatileTile(metatileId, tileIndex)

    Gets the tile at the specified index of the metatile.